ryanwilsond/belte/docs/Current/ControlFlow.md

 ### 2.2.1 Main

 A function named `Main` is treated as the entry point if it is declared otherwise.
-To support command-line arguments, the `Main` function can optionally take in arguments to retrieve them (similar to C).
+To support command-line arguments, the `Main` function can optionally take in arguments to retrieve them.

 **Valid** `Main` signatures: